 The 3 most important skills and positions in the tax field:

 - Qualification as tax specialist (Steuerfangestellte, Steuerfachwirt, etc.)

 - Tax consultants (Steuerberater) especially in larger law firms

 Controller, accountant & Co: communication skills especially in demand

 The financial industry has changed a lot due to the pandemic: Digital skills are more in demand than ever due to home office and future hybrid work models.
 Social skills have become more important, especially at the management level.
-Employee management at a distance, motivational strategies and employee satisfaction are currently central topics, especially in order to counteract the shortage of skilled workers in one’s own company.
-Skills currently in demand are in Accounting, Data and Analytics, and Financial Reporting & Cash Flow Management.
+Employee management at a distance, motivational strategies, and employee satisfaction are currently central topics, especially to counteract the shortage of skilled workers in one’s own company.
+Skills currently in demand are Accounting, Data and Analytics, and Financial Reporting & Cash Flow Management.

 Tips for finance and accounting experts:

 As an applicant, you should describe the projects you have been involved in.
 Mention collaborations with other departments to demonstrate your ability to work in a team and openness to other areas.
 Also, find out about the latest trends – your industry is fast-moving and your future employers are interested in whether you enjoy continuing your education.
 How can applicants best demonstrate these skills in their application?